-It may be early June, but triple-digit summer heat is already here.
-Palm Springs, Indio, and surrounding areas topped 110 degrees the week of June 10.
-Other regions such as Shasta, San Bernardino, and Merced Counties expect temperatures of 105 or higher.
-And, we’re just getting started.
+California’s triple-digit summer heat arrived in June.
+Palm Springs, Indio, and surrounding areas topped 110 degrees early in the month.
+Other regions such as Shasta, San Bernardino, and Merced Counties experienced temperatures of 105 or higher around that same time.
+And, depending on where you are in the state, you could experience triple digit temps at times throughout the summer.

 This means outdoor workers are at greater risk of heat-related illnesses, such as heat-stroke, heat exhaustion, and heat stress.
 To take the necessary precautions to protect your employees remember: Water, Rest, Shade.